8ta4/say/DONTREADME.md

 ### Accuracy

-> Does this tool focus on interacting with Large Language Models or readability?

-Interaction with Large Language Models (LLMs) takes the front seat here. `say` is built with the expectation that LLMs will use its transcripts, even if it means sacrificing readability.

 > Is there a Word Error Rate goal?

 Word Error Rate can be misleading.
 It counts every mistake equally, regardless of how significant or trivial it is.

+Interaction with Large Language Models (LLMs) takes the front seat here. `say` is built with the expectation that LLMs will use its transcripts, even if it means sacrificing readability.

 What matters is whether LLMs can understand what you are saying and respond accordingly.